vjf/nvcl_kit/README.md

 #### A simple module used to read Australian NVCL borehole data

-*Brief Introduction:* how to extract NVCL borehole data
+*Brief Introduction:* How to extract NVCL borehole data

+*NB:* There is also a rough demonstration script: 'demo.py'

 **1. Instantiate class**